 ▼Book our Kurama & Kibune Private Trekking Tour!

 In this private tour, the guide will pick you up at your hotel and take a local train to the sacred mountain of Kurama.
 While hiking to the top, you will find many shrines and temples the guide will explain.
-During summer, you can have lunch at a riverside in the Kibune area!
+During summer, you can have lunch at a traditional ‘kawadoko’, a riverside restaurant in the Kibune area!

 Besides Fushimi Inari Shrine, there are a number of other tourist spots in the area.
 Tofukuji Temple is one of them which is known as the best place to see the beautiful view of the colorful leaves in autumn.
 It’s one of the principal Zen temples in Kyoto and the large temple site includes the Zen garden and the oldest gate of the Zen temples in Japan which is designated as the National Treasure.

 It’s a museum about Japanese sake, renovated from the old sake brewery.
 You can learn the history and process of making sake using a traditional method, but of course, you can taste some sake at the end of the tour!
-There’s an optional tour to visit the small sake brewery where a fermentation process can be observed through the window (currently closed due to COVID-19).
+There’s an optional tour to visit the small sake brewery where a fermentation process can be observed through the window.

 When it’s your first time in Kyoto, we recommend visiting the famous temples such as Kiyomizu-dera Temple.
 It’s one of the most popular tourist spots in Kyoto all year round which is always crowded with many tourists.
 Kiyomizu-dera is located in the middle of the mountain, and its wooden stage of the main hall is so famous that many people visit and see the view over Kyoto City from the stage.
 On the way up to the temple, you can enjoy some souvenir shopping and have some snacks at the stores lining up on the gentle slope path.

-It’s nicknamed as a forest of buddha statues because 1,001 buddha statues are nestled in the long wooden main hall of the temple.
-Each face of the statue is slightly different, and it is said that you can find a familiar face from them.
+It’s nicknamed a forest of Buddha statues because 1,001 Buddha statues are nestled in the long wooden main hall of the temple.
+Each face of the statue is slightly different, and it is said that you can find a familiar face in them.
 The view of the overwhelming number of statues all lining up neatly along the hall is quite an impressive sight.

 17. Amanohashidate